Claque: History

 Hiring people to applaud dramatic performances was common in classical times.
 For example, when the Emperor Nero acted, he had his performance greeted by an encomium chanted by five thousand of his soldiers.

-This inspired the French poet Jean Daurat (1508-1588) to develop the modern claque.
-Buying a number of tickets for a performance of one of his plays, he gave them away in return for a promise of applause.
+The recollection of this gave the 16th-century French poet, Jean Daurat, an idea which has developed into the modern claque.
+Buying up a number of tickets for a performance of one of his plays, Daurat distributed them to people who promised to give him applause.
 In 1820 claques underwent serious systematization when an agency in Paris opened to manage and supply claqueurs.

 By 1830 the claque had become an institution.
 The manager of a theatre or opera house could send an order for any number of claqueurs.
 These usually operated under a chef de claque (leader of applause), who judged where the efforts of the claqueurs were needed and initiated the demonstration of approval.
 This could take several forms.
 There would be commissaires ("officers/commissioner") who learned the piece by heart and called the attention of their neighbors to its good points between the acts.
 Rieurs (laughers) laughed loudly at the jokes.
 Pleureurs (criers), generally women, feigned tears, by holding their handkerchiefs to their eyes.
 Chatouilleurs (ticklers) kept the audience in a good humor, while bisseurs (encore-ers) simply clapped and cried "Bis!
 Bis!" to request encores.